DPBandA/job-management-tracking-system/_wiki-pages/02-installation.md

 ### Performance Tuning

-The performance of the Glassfish server can be tuned by following the procedure given [here](https://docs.oracle.com/cd/E18930_01/html/821-2431/index.html).
+The performance of the Glassfish server can be tuned by following the procedure given <a href="https://docs.oracle.com/cd/E18930_01/html/821-2431/index.html" target="_blank">here</a>.
 However, basic performance tuning can be initiated by clicking the 'Performance Tuner' link as shown in **Figure 4** below:

 <img class="mb-2 img-fluid" src="/doc/image/performance%20tuner.png" alt="Performance tuning">